cheezyT08/BouncingBalls/README.md

 # BouncingBalls
-A simple bouncy ball program using java swing and jdk-11.0.11
+## A simple program that uses a bouncy ball as an example to demonstrate putting basic physics into a program.

+## INSTRUCTIONS
+>